ebrar-alev/ingilizce-notlar-m/README.md

-I am saving words that new learn
+I am saving the new words I learn